Institutional infrastructure

 Web UI

-Block Margin protocol
+Block Margin platform

 Validator smart contract